-- 790. These swaps were done during the tenure of Mr Shane as the chairperson of the TSDBF.
-Indeed, there is evidence suggesting strongly that the appointment of Mr Shane as Chairperson of the TSDBF was orchestrated by Mr Essa specifically to ensure that the Trustees of the TSDBF appointed Regiments Fund Managers (Pty) Ltd, a wholly owned subsidiary of Regiments, to manage a R9 billion portfolio of TSDBF for the benefit of Mr Essa and the Gupta family.1128 At the time of the transactions, Regiments Fund Managers (Pty) Ltd) was the fund manager of the TSDBF, while Regiments was the transaction advisor and the execution agent for the swap.
+Shane as Chairperson of the TSDBF was orchestrated by Mr Essa specifically to ensure that the Trustees of the TSDBF appointed Regiments Fund Managers (Pty) Ltd, a wholly owned subsidiary of Regiments, to manage a R9 billion portfolio of TSDBF for the benefit of Mr Essa and the Gupta family.
+At the time of the transactions, Regiments Fund Managers (Pty) Ltd) was the fund manager of the TSDBF, while Regiments was the transaction advisor and the execution agent for the swap.
 Regiments executed the transaction on behalf of Transnet and at the same time was advising Transnet while its associated company was in control of the investments of the pension fund.
-This gave rise to a clear conflict of interest. - 791.
-The interest rate swaps involving the TSDBF comprised four separate deals relating to four different tranches of capital debt involving different loan counterparties.
+This gave rise to a clear conflict of interest.

+- 790. The interest rate swaps involving the TSDBF comprised four separate deals relating to four different tranches of capital debt involving different loan counterparties.
 Dr Bloom presented a schedule indicating that the TSDBF had benefitted by an amount of R720.8 million at the cost of Transnet (the realised cash flow loss) as at 14 May 2019.
 The cost of exit as at 14 May 2019 (unrealised) was R815.68 million.
 The total realised and unrealised loss was thus about R1.536 billion.
 In other words, this swap has already cost Transnet R720 million and over the full period of the swap transaction on present day calculations will cost R1.536 billion.
 The two companies in the Regiments stable benefitted handsomely from this transaction.
-The group was paid an advisory fee for doing the swap, a cut of the profits made by the pension fund as an execution fee and a pension fund management fee.
+The group was paid an advisory fee for doing the swap, a cut of the profits made by the pension fund as an execution fee and a pension fund management fee. - 791.
+Regiments Fund Managers started managing assets of the TSDBF in October 2015.
+Its mandate was terminated on 30 September 2016 after it was discovered that Regiments Fund Managers had allocated itself fees of R228 million from the TSDBF relating to the various interest rate swap transactions.